 CRF Virtual Conference, Uganda

 Tukusanyukidde!
-The 16th Annual CRF Conference will be held virtually (wholly online) and will be hosted by the Uganda Registration Services Bureau (URSB).
-The conference will be held from the 9-11 November 2021.
+The 16th Annual CRF Conference was held virtually (wholly online) and will be hosted by the Uganda Registration Services Bureau (URSB).
+The conference ran from the 9-11 November 2021.

-The conference theme will be Ease of Doing Business: The role of Corporate Registries
+The conference theme was Ease of Doing Business: The role of Corporate Registries

 (The physical conference planned for Kampala, Uganda in September 2020 was postponed due to the Covid-19 pandemic).